 While you’re in Punakha, another great site to visit is the Temple of Drukpa Kinley the Divine Madman, where you can receive blessings from a wooden phallus, famously known for helping couples without children conceive.

 Punakha valley also boasts a pleasant climate with warm winters and hot summers, making it an ideal respite from the colder valleys of Bhutan.

 3. Immerse yourself in the local festivity.

-Tshechus are cultural festivals and grand events where entire communities come together to witness religious mask dances, receive blessings, and socialize.
+Tshechus are cultural festivals and grand events where entire communities come together to witness religious mask dances, receive blessings, and socialise.

-People come dressed in their finest Bhutanese attire made of expensive hand-woven textiles with intricate designs to witness the mask dances and colorful traditional folk dances.
+People come dressed in their finest Bhutanese attire made of expensive hand-woven textiles with intricate designs to witness the mask dances and colourful traditional folk dances.

-You love taking pictures of people, Tshechus and other local festivals are the best time.
+If you love taking pictures of people, Tshechus and other local festivals are the best time to do so.
 Tshechus and local festivals happen throughout the year in different parts of the country.
 For a list of all festivals and other events in Bhutan, visit http://happyul.com/bhutan-festivals-and-events

 The festival brings together highlanders from various parts of Bhutan to exchange values, knowledge, skills and best practices related to highlands and yak farming.